Strategy

 Our pipeline/targets

-• Ensure middle management is assessed for and provided training on inclusivity, as a fundamental management style to ensure our diversity initiatives are sustainable and embraced by the organisation
+- Ensure middle management is assessed for and provided training on inclusivity, as a fundamental management style to ensure our diversity initiatives are sustainable and embraced by the organization